ComNets-Bremen/wemos-logger/doc/firmware.md

 * Upload the firmware you have downloaded from micropython.org: `esptool.py --port /dev/ttyUSB0 --baud 460800 write_flash --flash_size=detect 0 esp8266-20210418-v1.15.bin`

 After these steps, the firmware is successfully installed.
 This usually only has to be done once per device.

+Please be aware that the commands are slightly different for Windows systems:
+`.\venv\Scripts\activate`